Tristitia: History

 Tristitia released their first CD album One with Darkness.
 In summer ’96 they recorded their second album Crucidiction which was released December ’96.
 Tristitia’s third album The Last Grief brought the band a new atmospheric dark doom heavy metal singing style with session singer Rickard Bengtsson from the Swedish band Last Tribe and with mixed doom riffs/classical guitar parts Tristitia found a new path beyond the labyrinth of Darkness.
 In fall 2002 the band was ready for their fourth album and entered Darkside Studios in their hometown Halmstad to record their CD Garden of Darkness with Death style vocalist Stefan Persson.
 "Tristitia" is Latin for "sadness."

+Luis Beethoven Galvez was a Chilean-Swedish musician, who besides Tristitia, was the founder of founder of Darkstone, Gardeniathan and Swordblood.
+Galvez died on 10 August 2023 in Halmstad, Sweden at 59 years old.